 - A Healthy Family Life, including strategies for navigating technology and social media

 Our featured speaker this fall was Julie Lythcott-Haims, noted author of How to Raise An Adult and Real American.
 Ms. Lythcott-Haims is an inspiring, dynamic expert on both social-emotional issues and race, and on October 9, 2018 she offered us practical advice for raising independent, well-adjusted, self-reliant children.
 To view a recording of the event, please click here.

-On February 6, 2019 our SET Program will host a visit by Dr. Jean Twenge, author of iGen, for a discussion on trends with today’s super-connected children– the iGeneration–and insights into what parents and educators need to know.
-Other events for 2018-2019 will include a visit from alumnus John Franklin, who has achieved remarkable success developing socially-conscious technology, as well as a special screening of the documentary film The Color of Fear.
+On February 6, 2019 our SET Program hosted a visit by Dr. Jean Twenge, author of iGen, for a discussion on trends with today’s super-connected children– the iGeneration–and insights into what parents and educators need to know.
+Other events for 2018-2019 will include a visit from alumnus John Franklin (April 16), who has achieved remarkable success developing socially-conscious technology, as well as a special screening of the documentary film American Promise (April 30).